Network effect: Technology lifecycle

 If some existing technology or company whose benefits are largely based on network effects starts to lose market share against a challenger such as a disruptive technology or open standards based competition, the benefits of network effects will reduce for the incumbent, and increase for the challenger.
 In this model, a tipping point is eventually reached at which the network effects of the challenger dominate those of the former incumbent, and the incumbent is forced into an accelerating decline, whilst the challenger takes over the incumbent's former position.

 Sony's Betamax and Victor Company of Japan (JVC)'s video home system (VHS) can both be used for video cassette recorders (VCRs), but the two technologies are not compatible.
 Therefore, the VCR that is suitable for one type of cassette cannot fit in another.
 VHS's technology gradually surpassed Betamax in the competition.
 In the end, Betamax lost its original market share and was replaced by VHS.

 Negative network externalities

 Negative network externalities, in the mathematical sense, are those that have a negative effect compared to normal (positive) network effects.
-Just as positive network externalities (network effects) cause positive feedback and exponential growth, negative network externalities are also caused by positive feedback resulting in exponential decay.
-Negative network effect must not be confused with negative feedback.
-Negative feedback is the forces that pull towards equilibrium and are responsible for stability.
+Just as positive network externalities (network effects) cause positive feedback and exponential growth, negative network externalities are also caused by positive feedback, resulting in exponential decay.
+Negative network effects must not be confused with negative feedback.
+Negative feedback is the force that pulls towards equilibrium and is responsible for stability.

 Therefore, congestion occurs when the efficiency of a network decreases as more people use it, and this reduces the value to people already using it.
 Traffic congestion that overloads the freeway and network congestion on connections with limited bandwidth both display negative network externalities.

-Braess's paradox suggests that adding paths through a network can have a negative effect on performance of the network.
+Braess's paradox suggests that adding paths through a network can have a negative effect on the performance of the network.